hwheinzen/match/README.md

 ## Overview
-The command `match` compares arbitrary many input files line by line and creates output files for the possible matching patterns.
+The command `match` compares arbitraryly many input files line by line and creates output files for the possible matching patterns. ("Arbitraryly many" is in fact limited - you'll hit the operating system limit for open files pretty soon.)

-Input files must be sorted in ascendng order, the key for matching is the line without the newline character.
+Input files must be sorted in ascending order, matching key is the line.

 Matching patterns form the output file names, e.g. for matching two files the output file named `YN` contains the lines only found in the first input file, `NY` contains the lines found in the second input file, and `YY` contains the lines found in both files.